-- improved modelling of global sea-level rise, - a sound basis for change assessment, - an important input for hydrological and glaciological modelling. - a possibility to validate output from Regional Climate Models (RCMs), and - a data set to initialise the land ice fields in RCMs.

-Apart from application in defining glacier extent, satellite data are used widely to derive further glaciological parameters including snow facies, velocity fields and elevation changes.
-All these products do strongly vary in terms of sensors (resolution), observing period and cycle, or required precision and accuracy.
+- improved modelling of global sea-level rise, - a sound basis for change assessment, - an important input for hydrological and glaciological modelling. ٠ - a possibility to validate output from Regional Climate Models (RCMs), and • - a data set to initialise the land ice fields in RCMs. • products do strongly vary in terms of sensors (resolution), observing period and cycle, or required precision and accuracy.
 A list of satellite based observational requirements and capabilities was compiled by IGOS (2007), IGOS was dissolved in 2008 and a WMO Global Cryosphere Watch18 (GCW) project set up to continue its work.
 Both IGOS (2007) and the GCW website were used as a base for Table 23 below.
 The long term stability of the measurements is crucial for this ECV as it is an indicator of climate change.